mongodb/docs/source/includes/note-csrs-distribution.rst

    goes down, the replica set becomes read-only.

    If possible, distribute members across at least three data centers.
-   For config server replica sets (CSRS), distribute across three (or more depending on the number of members) centers if possible.
+   For config server replica sets (CSRS), the best practice is to distribute across three (or more depending on the number of members) centers.